 Happy Turkey-less Day to those who won’t be gobbling a gobbler (original post date November 24, 2015)!
 I continue as a pescatarian!
-My two younger adult children continue their vegetarian lifestyle (not my oldest son Nick, for he’s an incredible meat eater!) and although the no meat eating rubbed off on me many moons ago, I still enjoy eating fish (tuna mostly).
+My two younger adult children continue their vegetarian lifestyle.
+Not my oldest son Nick, for he’s an incredible meat eater!
+Although the no meat eating rubbed off on me many moons ago, I still enjoy eating fish (tuna mostly).
 In fact, I remember eating ham at my last meat filled Thanksgiving meal in 2010!

 Thank you Jake and Arin for showing me a lifestyle I probably wouldn’t have gone for had it not been for you two.
-But then again, I may have become really fantastic at grilling steaks (no, that’s Randy’s area.)
+But then again, I may have become really fantastic at grilling and devouring steaks (no, that’s Randy’s area.)